gabz81y/assignment_NC2425/README.md

 ```bash
 ssh s[student_number]@ssh.liacs.nl
 ```
 On your first attempt, you'll be prompted to confirm the server’s authenticity.
-Type yes when asked to save the host key.
+Type "yes" when asked to save the host key.

-Enter your Brightspace/ULCN password when prompted.
+Enter your **Brightspace/ULCN** password when prompted.

 ___